1014TaoTao/fastapi_vue3_app/README.en.md

 ### Project Overview

 FastAPI-Vue3-App is a full-stack open-source project designed to assist developers in quickly building mobile, mini-program, and H5 applications.
 The backend uses FastAPI for asynchronous programming to enhance the application's concurrent processing capabilities, SQLModel to simplify database operations, Alembic to manage database versions, and JWT for authentication and authorization.
-The frontend utilizes Vue3 to build user interfaces, combines with Vite for rapid construction, leverages UniApp for cross-platform development, and pairs with Uni-UI to enrich components.
+The frontend utilizes Vue3 to build user interfaces, combines with Vite for rapid construction, leverages UniApp for cross-platform development, and pairs with uView-plus to enrich components.
 It provides a one-stop development solution, which is efficient and convenient.

 > Backend Technology Stack: